Kintyre/ksconf/docs/source/dyn/cli.rst

     usage: ksconf merge [-h] [--target FILE] [--dry-run] [--banner BANNER] FILE [FILE ...]

     Merge two or more .conf files into a single combined .conf file.
-This could be used to merge the props.conf file from ALL technology addons into a single file:

-    ksconf merge --target=all-ta-props.conf etc/apps/*TA*/{default,local}/props.conf
+This is similar to the way that Splunk logically combines the 'default' and 'local' folders at runtime.

     positional arguments:
-      FILE                  The source configuration file to pull changes from.
+      FILE                  The source configuration file(s) to collect settings from.

     optional arguments:
       -h, --help            show this help message and exit --target FILE, -t FILE
                             Save the merged configuration files to this target file.
-If not provided. the merged conf is written to standard output.
+If not provided, the merged conf is written to standard output.
       --dry-run, -D         Enable dry-run mode.
 Instead of writing to TARGET, preview changes in 'diff' format.
 If TARGET doesn't exist, then show the merged file.
       --banner BANNER, -b BANNER
                             A banner or warning comment added to the top of the TARGET file.
-This is often used to warn Splunk admins from editing an auto-generated file.
+Used to discourage Splunk admins from editing an auto-generated file.